jeffreypoland/jquery-curtail/README.md

 ###Start Height (DIV setup only)

 The start height is where you set the height of you div when it is closed.
-The higher the number the more internal content will be visable and the smaller the number less internal content will be shown.
+The higher the number the more internal content will be visible and the smaller the number less internal content will be shown.
 By default this number is 50.
-In the example below we are changing the default closed height from "50" to "100" this will alow us to see double the content we can now without having to click read more.
+In the example below we are changing the default closed height from "50" to "100" this will allow us to see double the content we can now without having to click read more.

 #####Example:
 $('div.myClass').curtail({start_height:"100"})